ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 2. The `self` table that contains administrative info like when the session started, which microphone was used, and all free parameters like the event threshold parameters
 $X$, $Y$, etc.
-3. Each row of the `events` table contains all of the info pertaining to an invidual event.
+3. Each row of the `events` table contains all of the info pertaining to an individual event.

 Here is an example `events` table: